ExWeiv/weiv-data/README.md

 ## Functions

 You can also compare which is available in weivData and wixData.
+(We will publish a real docs asap for each function and feature)

-- Data Hooks *(not available yet but will be available soon)*
+- Data Hooks _(not available yet but will be available soon)_
 - Aggregate (available)
 - Query (available)
 - bulkInsert (available)